10 Best Herbal Teas For Menopause

 vitex agnus-castus tea

-Vitex agnus-castus, commonly known as chasteberry, is a herbal remedy that has been traditionally used to support women during menopause.
+Vitex agnus-castus, commonly known as chasteberry, is a popular herbal remedy used to support women during menopause.

 cimicifuga racemosa tea